 1. Decide Which Chemicals Are Right for You

 Before you can choose what chemicals to buy, you should decide whether you’re going to use organic or synthetic chemicals.

-As the EPA continues to tighten its restrictions and standards on mainstream pesticides, you might find yourself debating between organic versus synthetic chemicals.
+As the EPA (US Environmental Protection Agency) continues to tighten its restrictions and standards on mainstream pesticides, you might find yourself debating between organic versus synthetic chemicals.

 |They’re more environmentally-friendly (reduces your carbon footprint).||Natural pesticides are more expensive than synthetic ones.|